Yaashia-G/Yaashia-G.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 latest_posts: false
 ---
 Hi, I'm Yaashia Gautam!
 I am a PhD student in the [Department of Electrical, Computer, and Energy Engineering](https://www.colorado.edu/ecee/) at the University of Colorado, Boulder.
 I am advised by [Professor Marco Nicotra](https://www.colorado.edu/faculty/nicotra).
+I work closely with the [HIRO group](https://hiro-group.ronc.one) under [Professor Alessandro Roncone](https://www.colorado.edu/cs/alessandro-roncone) and [Professor Nikolaus Correll](https://www.colorado.edu/lab/correll/).
 My research is centered around robotic controls and manipulation.
 I am developing algorithms to make robots contact friendly, and leverage methods in control theory to do so.
 I am particularly interested in leveraging the intersection of AI/ML and control theory to develop better methods for human-robot interaction keeping safety considerations in mind.